B-Bounded cohomology and applications: Duality groups and the comparison map

-\begin{thm} Let $\B$ be a bounding class, and $(G,L)$ a $\B$-duality group with duality module $D_{\B}$.
+\begin{theorem} Let $\B$ be a bounding class, and $(G,L)$ a $\B$-duality group with duality module $D_{\B}$.
 Suppose $\mu^{\B}$ is in the image of the comparison map $\Psi_*^{\B}$.
-Then \begin{itemize} \item If $D_{\B}$ is finite-dimensional over $\C$, $(G,L)$ is strongly monocohomological (that is, the comparison map is injective in cohomology for all bornological $H_{{\B},L}(G)$-modules $V$. \item If $D_{\B}$ is infinite-dimensional over $\C$, $(G,L)$ is monocohomological for all bornological $H_{{\B},L}(G)$-modules $V$ which are finite-dimensional over $\C$. \end{itemize} \end{thm}
+Then \begin{itemize} \item If $D_{\B}$ is finite-dimensional over $\C$, $(G,L)$ is strongly monocohomological (that is, the comparison map is injective in cohomology for all bornological $\BG$-modules $V$. \item If $D_{\B}$ is infinite-dimensional over $\C$, $(G,L)$ is monocohomological for all bornological $H_{{\B},L}(G)$-modules $V$ which are finite-dimensional over $\C$. \end{itemize} \end{theorem}